sulu/sulu-docs/cookbook/teaser-provider.rst

 Provider for Teaser-Selection
 =============================

-TeaserProvider are used to load data for Teaser-Selection.
-It returns an array of Teaser instances by an array of ids.
+`TeaserProvider` are used to load data for Teaser-Selection.
+It returns an array of Teaser instances, identified by ids which will be passed to the `TeaserProviderInterface::find` function.
 This array can be configured by a content-type in the Sulu-Admin.

-The Teaser-Object consists of following properties:
+The Teaser-Object consists of the following properties:

 * id
 * type (e.g. content or article)